ARM-software/PAF/doc/index.rst

 On physical attacks
 -------------------

-Physical attacks are a specifc threat to systems, where systems are considered in their entirety, i.e. as software + hardware implementations.
+Physical attacks are a specific threat to systems, where systems are considered in their entirety, i.e. as software + hardware implementations.
 Those attacks are taking advantage of physical parameters.